Best Known For

 Answer questions and see how you rank against other players.Play Now

-James Wilson was born on September 14, 1742, in Fifeshire, Scotland.
+James Wilson was born on September 14, 1742, in Carskerdo, Scotland (now Ceres, Fife, Scotland).
 In 1776, he started a U.S. law practice.
-Serving on the Pennsylvania delegation, he signed the Declaration of Independence, and in 1778 helped fame and sign The Constitution.
+Serving on the Pennsylvania delegation, he signed the Declaration of Independence, and in 1778 helped fame and sign the Constitution.
 In the 1790s, he lectured on law and political theory and became a Supreme Court associate justice.
 He died on August 21, 1798, in Edenton, North Carolina.

 © 2013 A+E Networks.
 All rights reserved.